 (b) The initial application filed to take the examination shall include supporting documentation demonstrating that all legal requirements have been met, such as:

 (3) good moral character.

 (c) Any person born outside the United States shall furnish to the Board office evidence of citizenship; evidence of resident alien status; or

 (1) other bona fide evidence that the applicant is legally allowed to remain in the United States; or

 (2) a notarized affidavit of intention to become a U.S. citizen; or

-(3) evidence that the applicant is a citizen of a foreign jurisdiction which extends to citizens of this state like or similar privileges to be examined.
+(3) evidence that the applicant is a citizen of a foreign jurisdiction that extends to citizens of this State like or similar privileges to be examined.

-(e) Applications [sic] for re-examination shall not re-submit official transcripts, additional statements, or affidavits regarding education.
+(e) Applicants for re-examination shall not re-submit official transcripts, additional statements, or affidavits regarding education.

 (f) To document good moral character as required by G.S.
 93-12(5), three persons not related by blood or marriage to the applicant shall sign the application certifying the good moral character of the applicant.

 (g) An applicant shall include as part of any application for the CPA examination a statement of explanation and a certified copy of the final disposition if the applicant has been arrested, charged, convicted or found guilty of, received a prayer for judgment continued, or pleaded nolo contendere to any criminal offense.
 An applicant shall not be required to disclose any arrest, charge, or conviction that has been expunged by the court.